dhis2-sre/im-doc/api/README.md

 ### Hello, World!

-The intention of the `hello.sh` script is to illustrate a "complete" workflow covering creating, deploying, streaming of logs and finally destroying of an instance.
+The intention of the `hello.sh` script is to illustrate a "complete" workflow covering creating, deploying, streaming of logs and finally destroying an instance.

 Run the below command and click `ctrl` + `c` to destroy the instance